yveszb38/docs/pages/learn/develop/local-mode.md

 52.4.252.97 - - [10/Mar/2017 21:53:22] "GET / HTTP/1.1" 200 -
 ```

-In your code you will still have access to most of the regular resin.io device features.
+In your code you will still have access to most of the regular {{ $names.company.lower }} device features.
 For example, you will still be able to query and use the [supervisor API][supervisor API].
-However, you will notice that your local mode device will not push logs back to the resin.io dashboard.
+However, you will notice that your local mode device will not push logs back to the {{ $names.company.lower }} dashboard.
 You also won't be able to set environment or configuration variables from the dashboard, but you can set them in your `.resin-sync.yml`.

 ## SSH into the running app container or host OS